Abraham Esau: Early years

 From 1909 to 1910, Esau was a volunteer at the radio transmission division of the Berlin telegraph battalion.
 From 1910 to 1912, he was teaching assistant at the Martin-Luther-Universität Halle-Wittenberg.
 From 1914, he was on active duty with the German military in Togo; he became a prisoner of war of the French and did not return to Germany until 1918.

 From 1912 to 1925, Esau served as laboratory chairman of the Gesellschaft für drahtlose Telegraphie (Wireless Telegraph Society) in Berlin.
 During this time, at Telefunken, he pioneered very high frequency (VHF) waves used in radar, radio, and television.
 In 1921 and 1922, he had stays in Argentina and Brazil.
 From 1925, Esau was president of the Deutscher Telefunken Verband.

 In 1925, Esau began his association with the Friedrich Schiller University of Jena.
 From 1925 to 1927, he was an extraordinarius professor of technical physics, and from 1927 to 1939, he was an ordinarius professor of technical physics and director of the department of technical physics.
 He was rector there from 1932 to 1935 and in 1937.
-Dr. Esau was also the advisor of Dr. Lothar Rohde and Dr. Hermann Schwarz, who later on founded the company Rohde & Schwarz, in 1933 during their doctorate in Friedrich Schiller University of Jena.
+Dr. Esau was also the advisor of Dr. Lothar Rohde and Dr. Hermann Schwarz, who later founded the company Rohde & Schwarz, in 1933 during their doctorate in Friedrich Schiller University of Jena.

 In October 1933, Esau became a Staatsrat (State Councilor) in Thuringia, a position he held until the end of World War II.
 This role gave him direct access to Adolf Hitler.